 On the RSS feed, the date shown in the update “title” sometimes doesn’t match the date my RSS reader shows.
 What’s wrong?

 Nothing is wrong; it’s a matter of your being in a different time zone.
-On this site, I use the time observance that is in place in my current home in the Eastern Time Zone portion of the U.S. state of Michigan, regardless of where I actually am at the time.
-If you live in a time zone that is significantly ahead of or behind U.S. Eastern Time, you may occasionally notice this apparent discrepancy in dates; this is normal.
+On this site, I observe the U.S. Central Time Zone which is used in my current home in the U.S. state of Illinois, regardless of where I actually am at the time.
+If you live in a time zone that is significantly ahead of or behind U.S. Central Time, you may occasionally notice this apparent discrepancy in dates; this is normal.

-Beginning in 2007, this site’s time observance is Eastern Standard Time (EST, UTC–5:00) from the start of the year until 0700 UTC on the second Sunday in March, Eastern Daylight Time (EDT, UTC–4:00) from 0700 UTC on the second Sunday in March to 0600 UTC on the first Sunday in November, and Eastern Standard Time again from 0600 UTC on the first Sunday in November until the end of the year.
+From 2007 to May 2015, this site observed Eastern Standard Time (EST, UTC–5:00) from the start of the year until 0700 UTC on the second Sunday in March, Eastern Daylight Time (EDT, UTC–4:00) from 0700 UTC on the second Sunday in March to 0600 UTC on the first Sunday in November, and Eastern Standard Time again from 0600 UTC on the first Sunday in November until the end of the year.

 From 1998 (the beginning of this site’s existence) through 2006, the observance was Eastern Standard Time from the beginning of the year until 0700 UTC on the first Sunday in April, Eastern Daylight Time from 0700 UTC on the first Sunday in April to 0600 UTC on the last Sunday in October, and Eastern Standard Time from 0600 UTC on the last Sunday in October until the end of the year.
 New U.S. laws regarding Daylight Saving Time took effect in 2007.

-Should I ever establish permanent residence outside of the U.S. Eastern Time Zone, I will change this site’s time observance to conform to the appropriate local time-zone and daylight-saving rules.
+If and when I relocate my permanent residence to a different time zone, I will at that point change this site’s time observance to conform to the appropriate local time-zone and daylight-saving rules, as I did in May 2015.

 What is so “phat” about this site?